domainaware/parsedmarc/README.rst

     - ``save_forensic`` - bool: Save forensic report data to the Elasticsearch and/or Splunk
     - ``strip_attachment_payloads`` - bool: Remove attachment payloads from results
     - ``output`` - str: Directory to place JSON and CSV files in
+    - ``offline`` - bool: Do not use online queries for geolocation or DNS
     - ``nameservers`` -  str: A comma separated list of DNS resolvers (Default: `Cloudflare's public resolvers`_)
     - ``dns_timeout`` - float: DNS timeout period
     - ``debug`` - bool: Print debugging messages